Employment Overview and Benefits

 - Time-and-a-half pay for holidays worked

-Requirements for per diem work when in school
+Requirements for per diem work at Wesley when in school

-- One of two days per week (more if desired) with flexible hours of your choosing.
+- One or two days per week (more if desired) with flexible hours of your choosing.
 Example: 4-8 pm, 3:30-9

-- Two weekend days per month (One Saturday or Sunday or a Saturday and Sunday together on a shift of your choice)
+- Two weekend days per month including either one Saturday or Sunday, or a Saturday and Sunday together on a shift of your choice.

 - As many days as desired (shifts depends on staffing needs)